6chaoran/nlp/nmt/doc/build-a-simple-machine-translator-part-1.md

 * __Decoder__: a RNN netowrk, used to generate the sequence based on learned pattern from encoder.

-major steps to train a seq2seq model:
+## steps to train a seq2seq model:

 1. __Word/Sentence representation__: this includes tokenize the input and output sentences, matrix representation of sentences, such as TF-IDF, bag-of-words.
 2. __Word Embedding__: lower dimensional representation of words.
 With a sizable corpus, embedding layers are highly recommended.